 Keep these pieces folded over as you re-fold the paper along the center crease.

-With the paper now folded, measure along the top, from the fold out, to 9cm.
+With the paper still folded, measure along the top folded edge, from the creased center outward toward the raw edge, to 9cm.
 Make a mark.
 Along the bottom, measure out 19cm, and make a mark.
 If you have small feet, take this down to 18cm.
 Draw a line from the top mark to the bottom mark.
 This will be a diagonal line.

 Cut along the line.
 Open the paper and all folds.
 This is your pattern.